swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.md

 Alternatively, if it does create some fun, the fun() function should pass this test.
 The the expected result should known *a priori*.
-For numerical functions, this is result is ideally analytically determined even if the fucntion being tested isn't.
+For numerical functions, this is result is ideally analytically determined even if the function being tested isn't.

 **Assertions:** Require that some conditional be true.
 If the conditional is false, the test fails.